 Question 6/12 – Analysis methods for speech and audio using complex measurement signals

-(Continuation of Question 3/12 and Question 6/12)
+(Continuation of Question 6/12)

 Motivation

 Terminal and network equipment increasingly includes complex signal processing techniques; super-wideband and fullband systems have entered the market place.
 Most devices cannot be regarded as linear, time-invariant systems.
 The subjectively relevant transmission characteristics of such equipment need to be correctly determined using adequate measurement methods.
 There is a need of having reproducible, well-defined measurement methods available for certification labs as well as for developers which ideally should be combined to one quality value.